 Low allowance, doctors can not afford

-Speaking with Tuoi Tre, Dr. Le Van Chuong, head of the infectious disease department at Thu Duc Regional General Hospital, Thu Duc City (HCMC), said that in the increasingly complicated situation of emerging and re-emerging infectious diseases, medical staff in the infectious disease sector are facing more risks and health concerns.
+Speaking with Tuoi Tre, Dr. Le Van Chuong, head of the infectious disease department at Thu Duc Regional General Hospital, Thu Duc City (HCMC), said that in the increasingly complicated situation of emerging and re-emerging infectious diseases, medical staff in the infectious disease sector are facing more and more risks and health concerns.

-"My colleagues and I have treated patients with measles, chickenpox, COVID-19, hepatitis A, etc. many times due to frequent contact with sick people.
+"My colleagues and I have treated patients infected with measles, chickenpox, COVID-19, hepatitis A, etc. many times due to frequent contact with sick people.

 "In the current situation of many emerging diseases, they face more and more dangers.
 Each doctor must learn how to prevent infection for themselves and their family members, but it is not always absolute, the risk of infection is also high," he said.